jssteinberg/termcwd/README.md

 ## Insert Mode

-For consistency between Neovim and Vim—and what's generally a nice workflow—the first time a terminal is opened it starts in insert mode (like the default of Vim), then normal mode when toggled open the next time (like the default of Vim).
+For consistency between Neovim and
+Vim—and what's generally a nice workflow—when a new terminal is spawned insert mode is started (like the default of Vim), then normal mode when that terminal is opened the next time
+(like the default of both Neovim and Vim).

 To always open terminal and start insert: